US-backed Syrian fighters pressing IS gunmen in north

-BEIRUT (AP) — U.S.-backed Syrian fighters are pushing ahead in their offensive in northern Syria against members of the Islamic State group under the cover of U.S.-led coalition airstrikes.
+BEIRUT (AP) — U.S.-backed Syrian fighters on Monday pushed ahead in their offensive in northern Syria against members of the Islamic State group under the cover of U.S.-led coalition airstrikes, moving closer to a strategic town that is home to the country’s largest dam.

-The Britain-based Syrian Observatory for Human Rights says the fighting between Kurdish-led Syrian Democratic Forces and IS members on the eastern outskirts of the town of Tabqa left at least 11 extremists dead.
+The latest advance by the Kurdish-led Syrian Democratic Forces showed that operations were still ongoing after last week’s U.S. missile attack on a Syrian army air base in the country’s center.
+That attack followed a chemical attack on the northern town of Khan Sheikhoun that killed 87 people.

-The SDF said on social media Monday that its fighters marched about 3 kilometers (2 miles) from the eastern side of Tabqa, the location of Syria’s largest dam.
+The U.S. blamed the Syrian government for the attack — a charge that Syria strongly denied, saying it hit a rebel arsenal that had chemical weapons.

-Last week, SDF fighters captured the area of Safsafeh east of Tabqa laying siege to the town.
+The Britain-based Syrian Observatory for Human Rights said fighting between the SDF and IS members on the eastern outskirts of the town of Tabqa left at least 11 extremists dead.
+It said 36 IS fighters have been killed in fighting since Sunday.

 Most Read Stories